xalgord/xalgord/README.md

 # What I'm All About
 <p align="justify">⤷
 Dedicated and skilled Web Application Penetration Tester and Bug Bounty Hunter, specializing in identifying and securing vulnerabilities within web applications.
-Adept at employing ethical hacking techniques to enhance cybersecurity measures and contribute to the protection of digital assets.
-Passionate about creating robust and secure online environments.
 Self-motivated, collaborative, and constantly seeking to evolve in the field of ethical hacking and cybersecurity.
 I am also an active member of the open-source community and enjoy educating others about Ethical Hacking, solving technical problems, and continuously learning and growing in my field.</p>

 # The Tools in My Belt 🔧